 Dr. Mickey Efird began teaching in the Divinity School as a graduate student in 1958, joined the faculty full time in 1962, and has taught Greek and Biblical studies to generations of students.
 He is an ordained Presbyterian (USA) minister and is committed to making the Bible understandable and properly understood for pastors and laity alike.
 He has been extremely active in the Divinity School Lay Academy program and has taught in churches of many denominations throughout North Carolina and elsewhere.

 Dr. Jim Pace is a recently retired Old Testament and Hebrew History professor from Elon University with 37 years of teaching experience.
 He joined the faculty at Elon in 1973 after graduating from Emory University.
 Pace has enjoyed the time he’s spent with students over the years, both in the classroom and in study abroad programs.
 While at Elon, he’s spent a semester abroad in England with his family and students, and he also has led Winter Term programs to London and Italy.
 In retirement, Pace plans to do much of the same – teach and travel.
 He’s looking forward to speaking engagements, writing and participating in research.
 “I’ve enjoyed what I’ve been doing for the past 37 years,” Pace says.
 “I’m a teacher, and I’ll never stop teaching.”

-The Lake Junaluska Singers will share a special concert on Wednesday afternoon for conference participants.
+The Lake Junaluska Singers will share special music during worship.
 The Lake Junaluska Singers, directed by Dr. Melodie Galloway, are a 16-voice professional ensemble, which serves as the Ambassador choir for the Lake Junaluska Conference and Retreat Center.